torikraju/Synchronize/README.md

 # Synchronize
-This is a little app to read and write to excel file
+This is a little app to read and write to excel file.